denuoweb/password_reset_frontend/README.md

 ## Dependencies
 - Flask for web application development
 - `tomllib` for TOML configuration parsing
+- `msmtp` for e-mail sending

 ## Third Party Libraries
 - `tomllib`: Used for parsing TOML configuration files.
+- `msmtp`: Used for emailing the reset token.

 ## Examples